Friend Criticizes Redditor for Getting Small Dog Despite Already Having Three Larger Breeds

 The family already owns three big dogs.

-Her friend was shocked to find out that she brought it a small dog to a family that already owns bigger breeds.
+Her friend was shocked to find out that she brought a small dog to a family that already owns bigger breeds.

-The OP observes that there has been no problem between the small dog and bigger ones so far.
+The OP observes that there has been no problem between the small dog and the bigger ones so far.

 The friend told the OP the reason why the smaller dog is following her.